Dementia

 • Plan for change as dementia progresses

 How well patients function in various settings (ie, kitchen, automobile) should be evaluated using simulations.
-If patients have deficits and remain in the same environment, protective measures (eg, hiding knives, unplugging the stove, removing the car, confiscating car keys) may be required.
+If patients have deficits and remain in the same environment, protective measures (eg, hiding knives, disabling the stove, removing the car, confiscating car keys) may be required.
 Some states require physicians to notify the Department of Motor Vehicles of patients with dementia because at some point, such patients can no longer drive safely.

 Ultimately, assistance (eg, housekeepers, home health aides) or a change of environment (living facilities without stairs, assisted-living facility, skilled nursing facility) may be indicated.